butcherg/turnsticks/README.md

     $ ./turnsticks

 For Windows, I recommend installing the MSYS2 environment to do this, emulates a bash shell and provides a full package library in Windows.

-Yes, I plan to post a binary release soon, Windows only...

 ## License